tn-lorenz/kommodo/README.md

 ---

 ## Goals
-- ECS-based
+- [ ] Provide a native, easy to use, flexible and powerful ECS library
-- highly optimised for multi-threading and customization
+- [ ] Provide a fully-implemented example of a vanilla server with plugin support as a downloadable binary
-- Easy-to-use library for complete customization
+- [ ] highly optimise for data-oriented-design, multi-threading, parallelisation, SIMD and customization
-- Utilising the full power of the `Io` interface and event-based runtimes
+- [ ] Utilise the full power of the `Io` interface and event-based runtimes

 ---